 One of our facility vet nurses, Jacky – “This is me at my current job doing what I can for the little ones left behind after the horrors of poaching.
 I have watched this little girl grow and find herself, leaving behind the trauma that she experienced a couple months ago, that no rhino calf should have to experience!
 She is one of the lucky ones that actually got found before it was too late.
 We need to do more to stop the senseless killing…The poaching crisis is NOT getting better, the numbers shown to the public are falsely positive.
 Arrests are few and far between.
 I hate to say it but the future looks grim for these magnificent creatures but we will continue to fight for them for as long as we can and give it our all!”

-Looking at happy and healthy Thamani now, it is easy to forget the trauma she has been through in her young, little life and the tragedy she had been through just seven months ago when she arrived……
+Looking at a happy and healthy Thamani now, it is easy to forget the trauma she has been through in her young life and the tragedy she had been through just seven months ago (March 2019) when she arrived……

 On a nearby reserve a patrol flight was dispatched after hearing gun shots.
 Thamani was spotted from the air.
 She was too young to be alone, and the ground team knew her mother would be somewhere nearby.
 The terrified and distressed calf led the rangers to her dead mother – who had been shot and her horn brutally removed.
 The tragic images below show Thamani’s rescue.

 The little orphan was darted and stabilised by the veterinary team before being transported to the Rhino Revolution facility.
 The photos below show her poor murdered mother and Thamani being rescued by the dedicated rangers.
 She was so traumatised she woke up crying every 20-40 minutes at night for the first 2 weeks and didn’t drink milk for a month – only surviving on freshly picked green grass.